How to Minimize the Environmental Impact of Construction: 9 Ways

 Here are a few key ways that construction negatively impacts the environment:

-• Resource Depletion: The construction industry heavily relies on natural resources like wood, heavy metals, and fossil fuels that all need to be extracted from the earth.
+• Resource Depletion: The construction industry heavily relies on natural resources such as wood, heavy metals, and fossil fuels, all of which must be extracted from the earth.
 In turn, this leads to deforestation, habitat destruction, and depletion of non-renewable materials.

-• Energy Consumption: The amount of fuel needed to power machinery and transport materials is massive and contributes greatly to the carbon footprint of many construction zones.
+• Energy Consumption: The amount of fuel required to power machinery and transport materials is substantial and contributes significantly to the carbon footprint of many construction sites.

-• Waste Generation: Building projects produce a significant amount of waste, including valuable materials like concrete, wood, metal, and plastic.
+• Waste Generation: Building projects generate significant amounts of waste, including valuable materials such as concrete, wood, metal, and plastic.
 According to some estimates, up to 23% of total landfill waste comes from construction and demolition.

 • Air and Water Pollution: Nonpoint source pollution from stormwater runoff and agriculture is the number one source of water pollution in the US.
-Much of this originates from the dust, chemicals, metals, and pollutants found and washed away on construction sites.
+Much of this originates from dust, chemicals, metals, and pollutants found on construction sites and washed away.

 • Land Degradation: Clearing land for construction disrupts soil composition, affects biodiversity, and can lead to erosion and increased stormwater runoff.